dimitri-nicolo/calico/master/getting-started/essentials/simple-policy-essentials.md

 kubectl delete ns policy-demo
 ```

-This was just a simple example of the Kubernetes NetworkPolicy API and how Calico can secure your Kubernetes cluster.
+This was just a simple example of the Kubernetes NetworkPolicy API and how {{site.prodname}} can secure your Kubernetes cluster.
 For more
 information on network policy in Kubernetes, see the [Kubernetes user-guide](http://kubernetes.io/docs/user-guide/networkpolicies/).

 For a slightly more detailed demonstration of Policy, check out the [stars demo]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/tutorials/stars-policy/).